sainath2102/Getting-and-cleaning-data-Coursera/README.md

 # Getting-and-cleaning-data-Coursera
 Coursera Getting and Cleaning data week 4

-# In this project run_analysis.R that does the following.
+# In this project the script run_analysis.R does the following.

 Merges the training and the test sets to create one data set.